 Eva Malmström Shivdasani – Creative Director and Conscience

-Eva has the challenging role of creating and overseeing all of Soneva’s interior designs.
-Originally from Sweden, during the 1970s and 80s, she was a top fashion model, appearing on the covers of more than 100 prestigious magazines worldwide.
+Eva creates and oversees all of Soneva’s interior designs, transforming the way people look at luxury and responsible living.
+Originally from Sweden, she was a top fashion model during the 1970s and 80s, appearing on the covers of more than 100 prestigious magazines worldwide.
 She also ran a successful clothing company, LEVA in Paris, together with her best friend.

-Eva is Soneva’s ‘Conscience’, with a philosophy that marries absolute luxury for Soneva guests with her unwavering commitment to using local and sustainable materials, resources and skills.
+Eva is Soneva’s ‘Conscience’, with a philosophy that marries elegant luxury for Soneva guests with an unwavering commitment to using local and sustainable materials, resources and skills.

 She personally oversees the design of each Soneva villa, incorporating outdoor bathrooms and open-air living spaces that do not require air conditioning.
 Not a single tree is felled without her approval, not even the smallest branch – instead, villas are built around the trees, and those that are cut are integrated into the design, from bespoke furniture to eye-catching pillars supporting the roofs.

-She ensures that everything that is used or served at Soneva’s resorts is both sustainable, ethical and cruelty-free – and will never use materials or produce that are endangered.
-Soneva’s hand-woven interiors fabrics were sourced by Eva from a Sri Lankan company that helps rural women find work locally without having to leave their families.
-Even the pillows and duvets are sourced from a Danish company that is committed to animal welfare, and doesn’t use feather and down from live birds.
+She ensures that everything that is used or served at Soneva resorts is sustainable, ethical and cruelty-free –never using materials or products that are threatened or endangered.
+Soneva’s hand-woven interior fabrics were sourced by Eva from a Sri Lankan company that helps rural women find work locally without having to leave their families.
+Even the pillows and duvets are sourced from a Danish company that is committed to animal welfare and doesn’t use feathers and down from live birds.

-Eva instigated the creation of Soneva Fushi’s organic gardens around the year 2000 – today, every Soneva resort has lush island gardens at their heart, nurturing plants and trees for landscaping, and cultivating seasonal fruit, vegetables, herbs and mushrooms for their kitchens.
+Eva instigated the creation of Soneva Fushi’s organic gardens around the year 2000 – today, every Soneva resort has lush island gardens at their heart, nurturing plants and trees for landscaping, and cultivating seasonal fruit, vegetables, herbs and mushrooms for their kitchens and spas.

 Soneva’s renowned bicycles were inspired by Eva’s Swedish homeland, where everyone cycles all year round.
-As well as offering a fun and healthy way to explore Soneva’s winding jungle paths, they also reduce the need to use electric buggies to transport guests, as Soneva Fushi is one of the largest islands in the northern part of Maldives, with large distances for guests to cover.
+Soneva Fushi, being one of the largest islands in the northern part of Maldives, offers a fun and healthy way to explore Soneva’s winding jungle paths and reduces the need for electric buggies to transport guests.

-Eva has been a driving force in protecting the natural environment surrounding each Soneva resort.
+Eva has been a driving force in protecting the environment of the Maldives.
 In 1992, she joined forces with a Maldivian NGO to put a stop to turtle hunting, resulting in the practice being outlawed.
-She also campaigned for an end to shark fishing in the Maldives, which was finally made illegal in 2010.
+She also campaigned for an end to shark finning in the Maldives, which was finally made illegal in 2010.
 In 2014, Soneva Fushi became the Maldivian headquarters of the global campaign, ‘I’m FINished with Fins’.

-A pioneer against single-use plastics, Eva banned plastic drinking straws back in 1998 and plastic water bottles in 2008, and has played an instrumental role in stopping imported bottled water at Soneva, too.
-Soneva Fushi had always filtered its own drinking water on site to serve to guests, but in 2010, the resort built a special water bottling plant, producing Soneva Water in reusable glass bottles.
-Fifty percent of the proceeds from Soneva Water have funded the work of more than 500 global clean water projects and charities.
-To date, over 750,000 people worldwide have been given access to clean drinking water as a result of this initiative.
+A pioneer against single-use plastics, Eva banned plastic drinking straws back in 1998 and plastic water bottles in 2008, and has played an instrumental role in stopping imported bottled water at Soneva.
+Soneva Fushi always filtered its drinking water on-site to serve guests, but, in 2010, the resort built a special water bottling plant, producing Soneva Water in reusable glass bottles.
+The proceeds from Soneva Water have funded over 500 global clean water projects and charities, providing access to clean drinking water to more than 750,000 people worldwide.